NaimAyat/UCLA_CS118/Lecture7.md

 * *Pipelining*: sender allows multiple, "in-flight", yet-to-be-acknowledged packets
   * Range of sequence numbers must be increased
   * Buffering at sender and/or receiver
-  * Two generic forms of pipelined protocols
+  * Two generic forms of pipelined protocols:
     1. Go-Back-N
     2. Selective repeat